Masala-CHAI: A Large-Scale SPICE Netlist Dataset for Analog Circuits by Harnessing AI: Abstract

 \section{Abstract}

-Masala-CHAI is the first fully automated framework leveraging large language models (LLMs) to generate Simulation Programs with Integrated Circuit Emphasis (SPICE) netlists.
-It addresses a long-standing challenge in automating netlist generation for analog circuits within circuit design automation.
-Automating this workflow could accelerate the creation of finetuned LLMs for analog circuit design and verification.
-We identify key challenges in this automation and evaluate the multi-modal capabilities of state-of-the-art LLMs, particularly GPT-4, to address these issues.
-We propose a three-step workflow to overcome current limitations: labeling analog circuits, prompt tuning, and netlist verification.
-This approach aims to create an end-to-end SPICE netlist generator from circuit schematic images, tackling the long-standing hurdle of accurate netlist generation.
-Our framework demonstrates significant performance improvements, tested on approximately 2,100 schematics of varying complexity.
-We open-source this solution for community-driven development.
+Masala-CHAI is a fully automated framework leveraging large language models (LLMs) to generate Simulation Programs with Integrated Circuit Emphasis (SPICE) netlists.
+It addresses a long-standing challenge in circuit design automation: automating netlist generation for analog circuits.
+Automating this workflow could accelerate the creation of fine-tuned LLMs for analog circuit design and verification.
+In this work, we identify key challenges in automated netlist generation and evaluate multimodal capabilities of state-of-the-art LLMs, particularly GPT-4, in addressing them.
+We propose a three-step workflow to overcome existing limitations: labeling analog circuits, prompt tuning, and netlist verification.
+This approach enables end-to-end SPICE netlist generation from circuit schematic images, tackling the persistent challenge of accurate netlist generation.
+We utilize Masala-CHAI to collect a corpus of 7,500 schematics that span varying complexities in 10 textbooks and benchmark various open source and proprietary LLMs.
+Models fine-tuned on Masala-CHAI when used in LLM-agentic frameworks such as AnalogCoder achieve a notable 46\% improvement in Pass@1 scores.
+We open-source our dataset and code for community-driven development.